shadeed/rtl-styling/posts/rtl-styling.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-In addition to setting the `dir=rtl` attribute on the HTML element, it's also possible to add `direction: rtl` as a CSS Style.
+In addition to setting the `dir=rtl` attribute on the HTML element, we may also add `direction: rtl` as a CSS style.

 ```css
 .element { direction: rtl; }
 ```

-However, the CSSWG recommends that the direction should be defined on the root element `html` to ensure the correct bidirectional layout in the absence of CSS.
+However, the CSSWG recommends that the direction should be defined on the `html` root element to ensure the correct bidirectional layout in the absence of CSS.

-## Basic Example Of Flipping a Design
+## Basic Example of Flipping a Design

-Let's take a more detailed example to explore how to flip a design from LTR to RTL.
+Let’s see a more detailed example to explore how to flip a design from LTR to RTL.

 ![rtl-intro-ltr.jpg](../../img/rtl-intro-ltr.jpg)